prof. dr. M.J.H. Kas

 2016-present: Professor of Behavioral Neuroscience, Groningen Institute for Evolutionary Life Sciences, University of Groningen, the Netherlands.

 2012-2016: Associate Professor of Translational Behavioral Genetics, Department of Translational Neuroscience, Brain Center Rudolf Magnus, University Medical Center Utrecht, the Netherlands

 2004–2009: Coordinator Behavioral Genomics section, Rudolf Magnus Institute of Neuroscience, University Medical Center Utrecht, the Netherlands

-2004: Visiting Scientist; Social, Genetic and Developmental Psychiatry Research Centre, Institute of Psychiatry, London, UK.
-I have established an international collaboration with this department that focuses on human genetics of neuro-psychiatric disorders.
-I was a visiting scientist in the laboratories of Prof. Dr. D.A.
-Collier and Dr. Leonard C. Schalkwyk.
+2004: Visiting Scientist ; Social, Genetic and Developmental Psychiatry Research Center, Institute of Psychiatry, London, UK.
+I have established an international collaboration with this department in relation to human genetics or neuro-psychiatric disorders.
+I was a visiting scientist in the laboratories of Prof. dr. Dr. DA Collier and Dr. Leonard C. Schalkwyk.

 2018: Innovative Medicine Initiative (IMI) EU grant, AIMS-2-Trials (principal investigator)